tomasSeged/chat-room-application/README.md

 - Run server
 	=> java Server

-- Run as many clients as needed.
+- Run as many clients as you want.
-	=> java CLient.
+	=> java Client